geo-python/site/source/lessons/L5/pandas-basics.rst

       print(dataFrame)

 3. This looks OK, but there are some strange values present such as ``NaN``.
+   ``NaN`` stands for not a number, and might indicate some problem with reading in the contents of the file.
    Plus, we expected about 30 lines of data, but the index values go up to 36 when we print the contents of ``dataFrame``.
    Looks like we need to investigate.
    We can double check the contents of the data stored in ``dataFrame`` using the **Spyder** editor panel.